 The user can show the traces of the 2D-NMR spectrum, just by clicking on the 'Show Traces' icon (or by using the contextual menu by right clicking over the spectral window).
-On the same icon, you will find a scroll bar menu to setup the vertical and horizontal traces of a bidimensional spectrum.
+On the same icon, you will find a scroll bar menu to setup the vertical and herizontal traces of a bidimensional spectrum.

+you will find a scroll bar menu to setup the vertical and horizontal traces of a bidimensional spectrum.
 The user can increase or decrease the intensity of the traces simply by scrolling the mouse wheel, after hovering the mouse over the desired trace (or by using Ctrl/Cmd+Shift+Up/Down for the horizontal trace and Ctrl/Cmd+Shift+Left/Right for the vertical trace).